delfick/extended-mypy-django-plugin/docs/api/installation.rst

     # This is used when running in daemon mode to know if the daemon needs to be restarted
     django_settings_module = $MYPY_CONFIG_FILE_DIR/path/to/script.py

+    # Path to where the the project is defined.
+Will default to the directory this config
+    # file is found in and by default is added to sys.path before django is setup
+    project_root = $MYPY_CONFIG_FILE_DIR

 Or to ``pyproject.toml``:

 .. code-block:: toml